-It has been already described that music is among those things which boosts the emotions and arouses the sensual powers beyond their natural limit; music gives desire or anger an upper hand and makes them dominant over the Intellect.
-As has been shown with a few examples this state could reach a stage where Intellect ceases to function altogether; man becomes the slave of his emotions — desire and anger.
+It has been already described that the music is among those things which boost the emotions and arouse the sensual powers beyond their natural limit; music gives desire or anger an upper hand, and makes them dominant over the Intellect.
+As has been shown with a few examples, this state could reach a stage where Intellect ceases to function altogether; man becomes the slave of his emotions desire and anger.

 A time comes that he forgets his Creator and does not remember the real aim of his life (which is to know his Creator and obey Him).

-The Love and Fear of Allah promotes virtues and good deeds and restrain the man from sins and evils.
-Islam aims at producing best of the characters in its followers and therefore it has forbidden those things which tend to divert attention from Allah and from man’s divine duties.
-Music is one of those things which has a toxic effect on human mind.
-Therefore, Islam has forbidden not only the playing of music but also listening to it; also forbidden is participation in musical programmes whether it is in places like theatres, night clubs, and cinemas or in one’s own home.
+The Love and Fear of Allah promotes virtues and good deeds, and restrain the man from sins and evils.
+Islam aims at producing best of the characters in its followers; and therefore, it has forbidden those things which tend to divert attention from Allah and from man's divine duties.
+Music is one of those things which have toxic effect on human mind.
+Therefore, Islam has forbidden not only the playing of music, but also listening to it; also forbidden is participation in musical programmes whether it be in places like theaters, night clubs and cinemas or in one's own home.

 Incidentally, the same is the reason behind the law forbidding liquor and gambling.

-In the last chapter, I explained the harm which music brings upon the spiritual well being of a man.
-Connected with it is the effect of music on ethics and morals.
+In the last chapter, I explained the harm which music brings upon the spiritual wellbeing of a man.
+Connected with it, is the effect of music on the ethics and morals.